jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 !!! warning
     Compiling custom solver binaries is an advanced operation.
-Due to the complexities of compiling various solvers, the JuMP community may be unable to help you diagonse and fix compilation issues.
+Due to the complexities of compiling various solvers, the JuMP community is unable to help you diagnose and fix compilation issues.

 After this compilation step, we now have a folder `/tmp/jll_example/ecos` that contains `lib` and `include` directories with the same files as `ECOS_jll`: